awsdocs/amazon-cloudfront-developer-guide/doc_source/real-time-logs.md

 1. Multiply the number of requests per second \(from step 1\) by the size of a typical real\-time log record \(from step 2\) to determine the amount of data per second that your real\-time log configuration is likely to send to the Kinesis data stream\.

 1. Using the data per second, calculate the number of shards that you need\.
 A single shard can handle no more than 1 MB per second and 1,000 requests \(log records\) per second\.
-When calculating the number of shards that you need, we recommend adding 10 to 25% as a buffer\.
+When calculating the number of shards that you need, we recommend adding 10\-25% as a buffer\.
 For example, assume your distribution receives 50,000 requests per second, and that your real\-time log records size is typically 500 bytes\.
 This means that your real\-time log configuration could generate 25,000,000 bytes \(50,000 multiplied by 500\), or 23\.84 MB, per second\.
 In this scenario you would need at least 24 shards\.
-29 shards would add a buffer of about 20%\.
+To add a buffer of about 20%, you would specify 29 shards\.

 **IAM role**
 The AWS Identity and Access Management \(IAM\) role that gives CloudFront permission to deliver real\-time logs to your Kinesis data stream\.